 One of the significant features of MJF is its ability to achieve the high strength and precision required for industrial products through 3D printing.
 As a result, it can be used for a wide range of applications, including functional prototyping, design evaluation, factory tooling, and final product manufacturing.
 Moreover, due to its high printing speed, MJF is well-suited for both medium-scale production and large-scale production exceeding tens of thousands of units.

-Why MJF is suitable for final products?
+Why is MJF suitable for final products?
 Since 3D printed products are manufactured by laminating layers, it was considered that they were not suitable for the final product level due to variations in strength in the lamination direction.
 MJF has been able to eliminate these issues by minimizing this variation in strength (anisotropy).
 It becomes possible to manufacture products that effectively utilize the material properties of nylon materials.
 In particular, “PA12W White”, which has been introduced in recent years, can be used not only for dyeing purposes, but also as parts with high design qualities even after modeling.

-Why MJF is suitable for mass production?
+Why is MJF suitable for mass production?
 The challenges when using 3D printers for mass production were productivity and production cost per unit.
 MJF has both printing speed and production efficiency that could not be achieved with conventional 3D printers, and has succeeded in greatly improving productivity.
 By increasing productivity, production costs for each part can be reduced.

 MJF Applications by Industry